keriwarr/splitwise/README.md

 ### Step 1: Register your Application

-You will need a consumer key and a consumer secret from Splitwise to use this module.
+You will need a consumer key and a consumer secret from Splitwise to use this SDK.
 Get them here: https://secure.splitwise.com/oauth_clients.

 ### Step 2: Install